 At its most direct, universal design taught us to normalize need: ramps, lower bathroom sinks, and close captions are human needs, not the outsized demands of needy people.
 They are like prescription glasses or hearing aids – extensions of human capacities we all have a right to.

 Universal design has many legacies for thinking about building opportunities.

 - Universal design benefits all of us, expanding experience for everyone involved.
-Consider a recent concert by Sisterfire at the Kennedy Center, signed by an amazing performer who conveyed not only the lyrics, but also the contours and the expressivity of the musicians’ wordless vocal improvisations.
+Consider a recent concert by Sisterfire at the Kennedy Center.
+It was signed by an amazing performer who conveyed not only the lyrics, but also the contours and the expressivity of the musicians’ wordless vocal improvisations.
 His choices enlarged the concert for everyone in the audience.

 - Universal designs model how to notice, take on, and replace deeply-embedded, widely-held exclusionary ways of thinking and acting.
-The concept of neuro-diversity dissolves the ingrained duality of normal v. abnormal and in so doing, alerts us to the world experienced in multiple ways.
+The concept of neuro-diversity dissolves the ingrained duality of normal v. abnormal.
+In so doing, it alerts us to the world experienced in multiple ways.
 The idea of a continuum of gender identities dislodges the immutable binary of sex as assigned at birth.
 Both are ramps to thinking about human variety and relatedness, rather than separating who we are into disjunct categories.

 - The work of universal designers teaches us about the long arc of equity work.
-Ron and Lockhart Follin-Mace began their work in the 1970s, the film imperfect played in festivals in the 2020’s – that is half a century of determined, hopeful work on inventing opportunity structures.
+Ron and Lockhart Follin-Mace began their work in the 1970s.
+However, the film imperfect played in festivals in the 2020’s.
+That is half a century of determined, hopeful work on inventing opportunity structures.
 And there is more coming–sourced by their original determination.